 In summer, the trail is easily reached from the Jed Smith campground by way of a seasonal footbridge across the Smith River, making it a convenient place for campers to take a walk.

-Click here to see the trailhead location in Google Maps.
+Here’s the trailhead location in Google Maps.

-Leaving the grove, the trail enters a much more mundane redwood forest, with small trees and a dense understory of huckleberry.
-The trail rises and falls as it makes its way along the low bluffs above the river, near the edge of the forest canopy.
-The river is mostly hidden by the woods, but there are a few good viewpoints.
+The trail crosses two ravines where you get brief glimpses of Jed Smith’s magnificent old-growth forest, but otherwise the old growth is mostly hidden by the understory.
+Likewise, the river is mostly hidden by the woods, but there are a few good viewpoints.
 On the other side of the river, the gravel beaches adjacent to the campground are a popular spot for campers to hang out.
 A low hum of traffic noise emanates from Highway 199.

-The next trail intersection marks the end of the Hiouchi Trail; although the signs don't indicate it, the trail ahead as well as the trail to your right are both the Hatton Trail.
-To your right, the trail descends to a trailhead and a small dirt pullout at the edge of Highway 199, just west of the large bridge over the Smith River.
+The next trail intersection marks the end of the Hiouchi Trail; although there aren’t any signs, the trail ahead as well as the trail to your right are both the Hatton Trail.
+To your right, the trail descends to Highway 199 trailhead, just west of the large bridge over the Smith River.
 Unless you’re parked there, skip this branch and instead continue straight ahead.

-© 2009 David Baselt
+© 2009, 2014, 2020 David Baselt